vess-dev/vess-dev.github.io/_posts/2021-07-22-the-last-job.md

 6 alien races, 3 primary factions, 4 secondary factions, 30 planets, and 40 points of interest.

-Humans, Aliens, VIs, True AIs, and Shells are permitted for player characters.
+Humans, Aliens, VIs, True AIs, and Transhumanist Shells are permitted for player characters.

 <hr>